maximelucas/AMCOS_booklet/README.md

 ## Credits

 This template and all accompanying scripts were developped by Maxime Lucas and Pau Clusella.
-For any comments or questions, please contact ml.maximelucas@gmail.com.
+For any comments, suggestions, or questions, please contact ml.maximelucas@gmail.com.
-Please acknowledge any use of this template and link to this page.
+Please acknowledge any use of this template and explicitly link to this page.